Examples¶

 This plugin uses the LLDP information that ntopng has collected to determine changes in the SNMP network topology.
 When a new link is added or an old link is removed, the alert_snmp_topology_changed alert is generated.

-Here is an analysis of the user script reponsible for the alert generation.
+Here is an analysis of the check reponsible for the alert generation.

 local script = {